 Discover Japan with the authors of the photo book “Japan/日本”

 Toru Morimoto and Tina Bagué, both professional photographers, have organized a dream trip to Shikoku to enjoy rural Japan in traditional villages, discover some of the best temples of Rout Ohenro that scatter all over Shikoku, and experience a relaxing life in small islands of Inland Sea of Japan, know as Setouchi.
-Sleeping in high-class hotels, enjoying luxurious Japanese dinner, kaiseki, as well as delicious local food, travelling by a private bus with a professional driver, and visiting placing off the beaten tracks are some of the elements that make this tour more special.
+Sleeping in handpicked hotels and ryokan, enjoying Japanese authentic dinner, kaiseki, as well as delicious local food, travelling by a private bus, and visiting placing off the beaten tracks are some of the elements that make this tour more special.

-This Photo Tour to Japan – Shikoku & Setouchi Islands is not just a trip for photographers, but also for everyone how wants to have unique and unforgettable experiences.
+This Photo Tour to Japan is not just a trip for photographers, but also for everyone how wants to have unique and unforgettable experiences.

 Toru Morimoto and Tina Bagué are both professional photographers with more than 20 years of experience behind them.
 Both have been traveling Japan together since 2002.
 Their photo project, The Japan Photo Project, started in 2010 when they decided to leave everything behind in Spain and spend a whole year of their life (365 days) photographing Japan from the northernmost island of Japan (Hokkaido) to the tropical islands of Okinawa, with a motorhome.
 As a result of this road trip, they published their first co-authored book “Japan/日本“.